ClickJankin/ansible-role-moodle/README.md

     service: github
     tag: v1.0.0

     # Your github personal access token.
-I'll use mine from above...
     auth: "MYSECRETGITHUBTOKEN"

 # Patches to apply to the Moodle installation.
 The "patches" folder is supplied